General

 • Customizable access controls

 These elements make EDR an indispensable part of modern cybersecurity strategies.
-In a world where threats are ever-evolving, knowing what is a edr and investing in it is not just wise; it's essential for safeguarding your organization's future.
+In a world where threats are ever-evolving, knowing the landscape and adapting is not just wise; it's your organization's future.

 The central node represents EDR, while the branches show its importance, key features, and future trends.
 Each feature is a crucial part of EDR's role in cybersecurity.